avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 6. "Closed-minded people have trouble holding two thoughts simultaneously in their minds."
 7. "Closed-minded people lack a deep sense of humility."

-This simple list inspired me to reflect on my own level of open-mindedness, and I am PUMPED to get better.
+This simple list inspired me to reflect on my level of open-mindedness, and I am PUMPED to get better.
 I've felt my whole life that I'm opened to others opinion; but, I see this list and recognize a few areas I need to do better.
-I NEED to listen better and accept challenges, because that it just how the best decisions can be made and others can truly feel heard!
+I NEED to listen better and accept challenges because that is just how the best decisions can be made and others can truly feel heard!

 ## Why this topic matters to developers?